-No doubt the last thing you will want to think about once your baby arrives is what’s for dinner.
-Proper nutrition is extremely important for your recovery after delivery, and if you are breast-feeding, your baby will thank you for maintaining a balanced diet.
-Nursing mothers need an extra 400 to 500 calories per day to keep up with increased metabolic demands.
+No doubt the last thing you’ll want to think about once your baby arrives is what’s for dinner.
+Proper nutrition is extremely important for your recovery after delivery.
+And nursing mothers need an extra 400 to 500 calories per day to keep up with increased metabolic demands.

-If you have the freezer space, make and freeze meals now that you can pop in the oven for a quick fix in those early weeks.
+If you have the freezer space, make and freeze meals now that you can pop in the oven during those early weeks.
 You can also ask friends or family to contribute.

 Arrange child care

-If you have other children, you should start planning what will happen when you go into labor, if you haven’t already.
+If you have other children, you should start planning what will happen when you go into labor.
 Is there a family member who has agreed to come watch your other child or children?
-Will your child stay at a friend’s house, and, if so, how will they get there?
+Will your child stay at a friend’s house, and if so, how will they get there?

 It’s a great idea to also have a backup plan in case you go into labor ahead of schedule.
-If your other children are in daycare or school, also make sure you have a plan in place for who will pick them up if you go into labor during the day.
-Let the school or daycare know the plan as well, so the pickup goes as smoothly as possible.
+If your other children are in day care or school, make sure you have a plan in place for who will pick them up if you go into labor during the day.
+Let the school or day care know so the plan goes smoothly.

 When to call the doctor